sci-mat/Tasks_Week2_OpenSourcery/README.md

-# Week 2 Tasks for Batch 2024
+# Week 2 Tasks for all batches
 <hr>

 ### 1. Clone the code from the repository into your local device using command: